-- An alleged violation may be reviewed and processed under the student handbook even if it is made after the student has left the university and a degree has been granted at the discretion of the Vice President for Student Affairs and/or the Vice Provost for Academic Programs. - For cases in which criminal investigations and/or proceedings are concurrent or pending against the accused student directly, the university normally may proceed independently of such investigations or proceedings.
+- An alleged violation may be reviewed and processed under the student handbook even if it is made after the student has left the university and a degree has been granted at the discretion of the Vice President for Student Life and/or the Vice Provost for Academic Programs. - For cases in which criminal investigations and/or proceedings are concurrent or pending against the accused student directly, the university normally may proceed independently of such investigations or proceedings.
 The student or the reporting party may request that the university delay its proceeding.
-Such requests should be submitted in writing to staff in OCE (or OAI, if appropriate), stating the requested action and the supporting rationale for the request.
-Staff may grant the request but is not obligated to do so.
+Such requests should be submitted in writing to staff in OCE (or OAI, if appropriate), stating the requested action and the supporting rationale for the request; such requests may or may not be granted.
 Staff in OCE/ OAI may coordinate with law enforcement to ensure the university process does not interfere with the integrity or timing of the criminal investigation.
 At the request of law enforcement, the university may temporarily defer its process.
 Neither a decision by law enforcement not to proceed with arrest or prosecution, nor the outcome of a criminal proceeding in favor of the accused, will influence the university's proceeding or the determination of a university policy violation.
 However, conviction of a criminal offense may be sufficient to find a student responsible for a related policy violation and to issue (an) outcome(s).